-When you turn over the top sheet of a budget, a budget summary, which displays the subtotals of all budget categories, the rest of the document is a detailed item by line-item accounting of each department and how those subtotals were arrived at.
+When you turn over the top sheet of a film budget, a budget summary displays the subtotals of all budget categories.
+The rest of the document is a detailed item by line-item accounting of each department and how those subtotals were arrived at.

 For example, to arrive at a camera department total you might have to consider the following:

-- Size of camera crew, which can include the DP, an operator and a camera assistant;
+- Size of the camera crew, which can include the DP, an operator and a camera assistant

-- Be prepared to figure in overtime — depending on union agreements and other rules day rates go up after eight hours of shooting.
+- Be prepared to figure in overtime depending on union agreements and other rules, as day rates go up after eight hours of shooting.
 Typically the first eight hours are straight time, hours nine to 12 are paid time and a half and over 12 hours are paid double time.